 These fact sheets are intended to help you talk about E-cigarettes with your teen.

-- E-cigarette Guide for Parents and Educators by Safe Kids America available here
+- "E-Cigarettes and Teens: A Guide for Parents and Educators" - Safe Kids America

 What is an E-cigarette?